macloo/python-beginners/README.md

 ## Flask

-Students are introduced to Flask, a Python web framework, in the fifth week.
-See the README in the [flask](https://github.com/macloo/python-beginners/tree/master/flask) folder for details.
+Students are introduced to Flask, a Python web framework, in the fifth week of Python.
+See the README in the [flask](flask) folder for details.